MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/exposed-apis-create-app-nativeapp.md

 [!include[Prerelease information](prerelease.md)]

-These pages describe how to create an application to get programmatical access to Windows Defender ATP on behalf of a user.
+This page describe how to create an application to get programmatical access to Windows Defender ATP on behalf of a user.

 If you need programmatical access Windows Defender ATP without a user, refer to [Access Windows Defender ATP without a user](exposed-apis-create-app-webapp.md).